utiasDSL/gym-pybullet-drones/README.md

 Everything after a `$` is entered on a terminal, everything after `>>>` is passed to a Python interpreter

+Suggestions and corrections are very welcome in the form of [issues](https://github.com/JacopoPan/gym-pybullet-drones/issues) and [pull requests](https://github.com/JacopoPan/gym-pybullet-drones/pulls), repectively

 ### Requirements